2024 Solar Incentives Guide for Santa Fe, NM - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
-This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners can now receive a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+This percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
 Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Santa Fe solar installation company.
+To understand how the new Clean Energy Credit might apply to you, talk to your local Santa Fe solar installation expert.

 State & Local Solar Incentives